tobiasfoerg/remix-flags/docs/api.md

 ### `/api/v1/flags/<project-id>`

-Returns a list of all flags for the given project.
+Returns a map of all flags for the given project.

 Request: